hcvazquez/UFFRemover/experiment/README.md

 Also, you can test the UFFs that were cropped from the bundle.

-For example, in the math.js example you can try:
+For example, in the math.js example you can try (in your page or in the browser developer console):

 	math.multiply(math.eye(1000, 1000, 'sparse'), math.eye(1000, 1000, 'sparse'));